wowlsh93/hamanet/README.md

 - ePoll is react pattern.
 So some part  is a little bit  tricky compared to IOCP(WINDOWS) of Proact Pattern. on IOCP,  "OnRecv, OnSend" happen when  i/o is completed. so I can know how much i send/recv data correctly. but on ePoll ,"OnRecv, OnSend" happend when i/o is ready. so I can not know how much I can send/recv data correctly.
-It 's  nontransparent on my knowlege.
+It 's  nontransparent on my knowlege. "need more experiment."

 - NetBase